 In addition, canola oil made into margarine and shortening goes through hydrogenation, a further process in which molecules of hydrogen are pumped into the oil to change its chemical structure.

 Overall, this has meant an increase in the amount of trans fats being consumed.
-“Industrial” trans fats created through oil processing are harmful to health and have been widely linked to heart disease, prompting many countries to ban their use in food products.
-There is not enough evidence to say whether naturally-occuring trans fats from animal sources carry the same risks (6,
+“Industrial” trans fats created through oil processing are harmful to health and have been widely linked to heart disease, prompting many countries, including the US in 2018, to ban their use in food products.

 Canola oil is a vegetable oil derived from the canola plant.
 Canola seed processing involves synthetic chemicals that help extract the oil.